ALL CALLS ARE STRICTLY CONFIDENTIAL

 Clergy sexual abuse was not a widespread topic of discussion in the United States for most of the twentieth century.
 While the egregious act happens at alarming rates, most clergy sexual abuse goes unreported and religious institutions help conceal it.

-As part of the investigation, the Globe reporters interviewed many of Geoghan’s victims.
 In many cases, existing laws limited the ability of these individuals to seek justice by filing a lawsuit against their abuser.
-Up until recently, victims of clergy sexual abuse across the US faced similar legal challenges.
+Up until recently, victims of clergy sexual abuse across the US faced legal challenges.
 Because many of these individuals suffered abuse when they were children, the time to bring a lawsuit, known as the “statute of limitations,” had already expired when they decided to pursue legal action.

 Recognizing the shortcomings of current legislation, certain states revised their statute of limitations time restraints to allow victims to assert legal claims for sexual abuse dating back to when they were children.
 Survivors now have an opportunity to seek the justice they deserve.